zogzog/cubicweb/doc/book/en/development/devweb/index.rst

 Web development
 ===============

-In this chapter, we will describe the core api for web development in the *CubicWeb* framework.
+In this chapter, we will describe the core APIs for web development in the *CubicWeb* framework.

 .. toctree::
    :maxdepth: 2

-   request
    publisher
    controllers
-   property
+   request
+   views/index
    rtags
-   views/index
+   js
+   css
    form
    facets
+   internationalization
+   property
    httpcaching
-   js
-   css
-   internationalization